CartoDB/Windshaft-cartodb/docs/named_maps.md

 ```

+**Note:** Instantiating a Named Map over a `createLayer` does not require an API Key and by default, does not include auth tokens. _If_ you defined auth tokens for the Named Map configuration, then you will have to include them.

 [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js/) has methods for accessing your Named Maps.

 1. [layer.setParams()](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/#layersetparamskey-value) allows you to change the template variables (in the placeholders object) via JavaScript